guidocauli/countLogins/README.md

      -d             debug mode
 ~~~

-As you can see, you can redirect output into a CSV file in order to import data into any common spreadsheet.
+It is preferable to redirect output into a CSV file in order to import data into any common spreadsheet.